alexlm78/sokru/docs/TESTING.md

 ## Overview

-Sokru uses Go's built-in testing framework along with GitHub Actions for continuous integration.
+Sokru uses Go's built-in testing framework.
 All tests are centralized in the `test/` directory for easy maintenance and organization.

 ## Test Structure